tenstorrent/tt-flash/README.md

-  --fw-tar FW_TAR       Path to the firmware tarball --skip-missing-fw     If the fw packages doesn't contain the fw for a detected board, continue flashing --force               Force update the ROM
+  --fw-tar FW_TAR       Path to the firmware tarball --skip-missing-fw     If the fw packages doesn't contain the fw for a detected board, continue flashing --force               Force update the ROM --no-reset            Do not reset devices at the end of flash
 ```

 ## Typical usage